Keyboard shortcuts

 4.1 Neighborhood Structure

-A neighborhood is a relational context linking multiple blocks.
-It contains a combined pinned infrastructure pool equal to the number of blocks times 1 MB.
-An adjacency graph connects blocks.
-Traversal and inter-block policy logic define movement rules.
+A neighborhood is an authority type linking multiple homes.
+It contains a combined pinned infrastructure pool equal to the number of homes times 1 MB.
+A 1-hop link graph connects homes.
+Access-level and inter-home policy logic define movement rules.

 #![allow(unused)]